ccarlosm/codiTra-discography/README.md

 - To load the relationships check the diagram provided in [About Discography](#about-discography-laravel-api) and add the query "relationships=" to any route.
   * For example, to list all artists with their LPs and songs, use the route `localhost:8080/api/artists?relationships=LPs.songs`
   * To order by title use the query "order_by=title" in the route.
 For example, to list all LPs ordered by title use the route `localhost:8080/api/LPs?order_by=title`
-  * To limit the number of results use the query "limit=".
-For example, to list the first 5 songs use the route `localhost:8080/api/songs?limit=5`
+  * To limit the number of results use the query "per_page=".
+For example, to list the first 5 songs use the route `localhost:8080/api/songs?per_page=5`
+    In any case, there is a limit in the config file for the number of results per page.
+It is set to 50.

 - You can see a list of the routes with command: ./vendor/bin/sail artisan route:list
   * Postman collection with the API routes in the repository can be provided if needed.